Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 Facets of $\adjp_G$ correspond to maximal bipartite subgraphs of $G$ through the map $F \mapsto G_F$.
-Together, \Cref{thm: facets have half and half,thm: half and half make a facet} give necessary and sufficient conditions on the fiber over a given facet subgraph with respect to this map.
-Extending this result, the following theorem provides a complete description of the equivalence class of facets corresponding to the same facet subgraph.
+In general, multiple facets will be mapped to the same facet subgraph. \Cref{thm: facets have half and half,thm: half and half make a facet} gave necessary and sufficient conditions to identify facets in the fiber over a given facet subgraph in terms of oriented cycles.
+In this section, we refine these constraints into ``independent'' equations and thereby provide a complete description of the equivalence class of facets corresponding to the same facet subgraph.
 It will form the foundation for counting and generating facets of $\adjp_G$.